peteralbs/documentation/content/applications/general/payment_acquirers/adyen.rst

 Odoo needs your **API Credentials** to connect with your Adyen account, which comprise:

-- **Merchant Account**: The code of the merchant account to use with this acquirer.
+- **Merchant Account**: The code of the merchant account to use with Adyen.
 - :ref:`API Key <adyen/api_and_client_keys>`: The API key of the webservice user.
 - :ref:`Client Key <adyen/api_and_client_keys>`: The client key of the webservice user.
 - :ref:`HMAC Key <adyen/hmac_key>`: The HMAC key of the webhook.